2013 Audi Q5 Interior

 - “I found the front seats very comfortable.
 Foot, knee, and head space in back are adequate for average-size adults." -- Businessweek (2011)

-The 2013 Audi Q5 comes with standard features that include three-zone climate control and a 10-speaker stereo with satellite radio.
-Options and features available on higher trims include a Bang & Olufsen sound system, HD Radio, iPod and Bluetooth connectivity, push-button start, adaptive cruise control, a rearview camera with parking sensors, a blind-spot monitoring system and a panoramic moonroof.
+The 2013 Audi Q5 comes standard with tri-zone climate control, a 10-speaker stereo, satellite radio and Audi's MMI infotainment system.
+Options and features available in higher trims include a Bang & Olufsen sound system, HD Radio, iPod and Bluetooth connectivity, push-button start, adaptive cruise control, a rearview camera with parking sensors, a blind-spot monitoring system and a panoramic moonroof.
 For 2013, the Q5’s navigation now includes Audi connect, which provides wireless hotspot access and Google Earth map views.
 A six-month trial subscription to the service is included.

 - "Some testers still find that Audi's MMI infotainment controller over-complicates too many routine tasks, while others find it easy to learn with a little practice." -- Consumer Guide